rohan-paul/Awesome-JavaScript-Interviews/Promise-Async-Await-Sequential-Execution/Promise-Super-Basic/Promise-super-basic-syntax-GOOD.md

 })
 ```

----

-In simple terms, inside a then handler function:
+**In simple terms, inside a .then() handler function:**

 A) When x is a value (number, string, etc):

 return x is equivalent to return Promise.resolve(x)
 throw x is equivalent to return Promise.reject(x)

 B) When x is a Promise that is already settled (not pending anymore):

 return x is equivalent to return Promise.resolve(x), if the Promise was already resolved.
 return x is equivalent to return Promise.reject(x), if the Promise was already rejected.

 C) When x is a Promise that is pending:

 return x will return a pending Promise, and it will be evaluated on the subsequent then.
-Read more on this topic on the Promise.prototype.then() docs.
+Read more on this topic on the [Promise.prototype.then()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) docs.

-A super basic implementation of Promise function, returning the resolve() immediately.
+### Another super basic implementation of Promise function, returning the resolve() immediately.
 Of note here how if a single string is passed to resolve() - then that would be returned

 ```js
 const a3 = new Promise(resolve => {